 Unlike spring and mineral water, purified water doesn’t necessarily come from a natural source.
 The name purified simply means the water has been filtered or processed to remove impurities like chemicals and other contaminants.

 Purified water is water that’s been treated with one or more processes to remove dissolved solids, chemicals and contaminants.
 On the plus side, this process removes potentially harmful chemicals.
 On the flip side, it generally removes beneficial minerals, too.

 Some of the most common processes used to purify water include:

 –Filtration.
 The water is filtered through tiny membranes to remove germs and inorganic solids.

 –Distillation.
 The water is vaporized to kill microbes and remove natural minerals.

 –Reverse osmosis.
 The water is forced through membranes using high pressure to filter out chemicals and minerals.

 –Ozonation.
 Ozone gas is added to the water to disinfect it and kill microbes.

 –UV-light treatment.
 The water is passed through an intense UV light to eliminate microorganisms and viruses.

-Water companies have a responsibility to be transparent and tell customers exactly what’s inside their water.
+Bottled water companies have a responsibility to be transparent and tell customers exactly what’s inside their water.
 Want to be sure?
-Check out the helpful guide from the Canadian government, which lists exactly what should be written on water bottle labels.
+Check out the Canadian government’s helpful guide, which lists exactly what should be written on water bottle labels.
 The top three things to look out for?
-Sodium content, whether there are any additives and where the water was sourced from.
+Sodium content, whether there are any additives and where the water was sourced.
 Reading the labels carefully can help you make an informed decision so you can choose your bottled water wisely.